furkanalioglu/my_first_project_python_gunguy/README.md

 **Story of the project**:

 Maybe this is not a enough project that shows my skills and attention to the python but this project was very special for me.
-I coded all of the lines by my selfand solved the every problem that i had.
+I coded all of the lines by my self and solved the every problem that i had.
 This project teached me how to surf in google to find my way.
 The reason i want to start with this project in my github is, i really want to see how improved my self when i look back after years.
 I want to say "Were you really bad that much?" with my knowledges in the future.